This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 Child Safe Standards

 The Royal Commission identified 10 Child Safe Standards to form the foundation of a nationally consistent approach to child safety in institutions.
-These 10 Child Safe Standards are included in the .
+These 10 Child Safe Standards are included in the National Principles for Child Safe .
 The Council of Australian Governments, including Victoria, endorsed the National Principles in February 2019.

 Victoria’s Child Safe Standards broadly align with those recommended by the Royal Commission.
 They require organisations to place child safety at the forefront of organisational thinking, and embed child safety in everyday practice.